tskit-dev/msprime/docs/replication.md

 When performing {ref}`ancestry simulations<sec_ancestry>` with
 {func}`.sim_ancestry`, the `num_replicates` parameter provides a
 convenient and efficient
-way to iterate over a number of replicate simulations.
+way to iterate over simulation replicates.
 For example, suppose we wish to examine the distribution of the time to the most recent common ancestor.